On Bayes factor functions: Construction of BFFs

-While inverse-moment and inverse-gamma priors serve as convenient defaults, BFFs can also be defined using other prior distributions for the non-centrality parameters \cite[e.g.,][]{Johnson2010}.
-For example, Fig~1.(c) and (d) illustrate the definition of a BFF using a Cauchy prior for the $z$-test described above \citep{Rouder2009}.
-The scale parameter $r$ of this Cauchy prior was five, and its interquartile range was 10, equaling the distance between the modes of the inverse-moment prior in Fig.~1(a).
+While inverse-moment and inverse-gamma priors serve as convenient defaults, BFFs can also be defined using other prior distributions for the non-centrality parameters.
+For example, Fig~\ref{zprior}(c) and (d) illustrate the definition of a BFF using a Cauchy prior for the $z$-test described above \citep[e.g.,][]{Rouder2009,Rouder2012}.
+The scale parameter $r$ of the Cauchy prior in Fig.~\ref{zprior}(c) is five, and its interquartile range 10, equaling the distance between the modes of the inverse-moment prior in Fig.~\ref{zprior}(a).
 The tail behaviors of the two prior densities are similar.
-The BFF based on the Cauchy prior depicted in Fig.~!(d) provided positive evidence for priors with $r>3.05$, and strong evidence for $r>26.3$.
+The BFF based on the Cauchy prior depicted in Fig.~\ref{zprior}(d) provides ``positive'' evidence in favor of the null hypothesis for priors with $r>3$, and ``strong evidence'' for $r>26$.

-Direct visual comparison of the BFF curves in Figure~1 is challenging because they are indexed by different parameters (e.g., $\omega$ and $r$).
-To address this challenge, and to facilitate the comparison of BFFs based on other default priors, in the following section we introduce methodology for comparing the performance of these and other priors in testing contexts based on expected posterior probabilities.

-Direct visual comparison of the BFF curves in Figure~1 is complicated by the fact that they are indexed by different parameterizations (e.g., $\omega$ and $r$).
-To address this issue, and to enable broader comparisons of BFFs constructed under alternative default priors, the following section introduces a methodology for evaluating and comparing prior performance in testing contexts using expected posterior probabilities.
+Direct visual comparison of the BFF curves in Fig.~2 is complicated by the fact that they are indexed by different parameters (i.e., $\omega_1$ and $r$).
+To address this issue, and to enable broader comparisons of BFFs constructed under alternative default priors, the following section introduces a methodology for evaluating and comparing the impact of prior specification on test outcomes based on BFFs.